SrinivasanAgile/SrinivasanAgile/README.md

 ## About Me:
-- 👨🏻‍💻 I am an AWS Cloud Architect, Working with PriceWaterhouseCoopers
+- 👨🏻‍💻 I am an AWS Cloud Architect
 - 🎢 With over 8+ years of dedicated IT expertise, I bring a wealth of experience coupled with strong analytical and technical leadership skills to the table.
 - 📚 Believes in continuous upskilling with new set of tools and technologies
 - ☁️ Passionate in explaining cloud computing and DevOps concepts